Last Updated on July 21, 2021 by Dave Schoenbeck

 4. Understand your niche and fine-tune your offering.

 Value will always trump lower prices.
-Understanding the disadvantages of discounts will help you look for other alternatives to win your customers’ hearts, even after a price increase.
+Understanding the disadvantages of discounts will help you look for alternatives to win your customers’ hearts, even after a price increase.

 Coach Dave